Canadian Bombshell Danielle Knudson Pops Out Of Her Bikini In Ultra-Hot Instagram Video

 At the same time, she flashed her washboard abs and incredibly toned midriff, putting her impossibly narrow waistline on display.
 Likewise, her sculpted thighs and curvy hips were also amply showcased, highlighted by the high-cut bikini bottoms.

 Needless to say, Danielle slayed the beach-babe look in the daring red bikini.
 The gorgeous Guess girl topped off her smoking-hot look with a pair of trendy sunglasses and sported a delicate pastel-pink manicure that complemented the color of her bikini.
-She pulled up her golden tresses in a high ponytail, for a casual-chic look that had fans raving over her stunning beauty.
+She pulled up her golden tresses in a high ponytail for a casual-chic look that had fans raving over her stunning beauty.

 As expected, Danielle’s steamy bikini video reeled in some massive engagement, garnering substantially more likes than many of her recent posts.
 The clip racked up more than 25,800 likes in addition to 155 comments, as followers were all over her sexy look.